 In 2016-17 R. Shafikov co-authored 4 research papers submitted or already accepted in peer-reviewed journals.
 This includes a longer

 survey paper on holomorphic mapping, which is to appear in Proceedings of the Steklov Institute of Mathematics.
 Other papers are to appear in the Proceedings of the Steklov Institute and in Izvestiya: Mathematics.
 The two papers in the Proceedings of the Steklov Institute were invited submissions.

 Some of the recent papers were co- authored with Purvi Gupta, his post-doc from 2015-17.
 She now holds a Hill Assistant Professor

 position at Rutgers University.

-With J. Rastegari (PhD student): We pointed out an error in the Fourier inequality literature with the effect that a certain case believed closed since 2003 was reopened.
+With J. Rastegari (former PhD student): We pointed out an error in the Fourier inequality literature with the effect that a certain case believed closed since 2003 was reopened.
 We provided a counterexample, and went on to provide comparable (but correct) results.
-The paper was accepted by the Journal of Fourier Analysis and Application in 2017.
+The paper appeared in the Journal of Fourier Analysis and Application in 2018.

 With M. Mastylo (Poznan): We identified two fundamental pairs of Banach spaces as Calderon-Mityagin couples.
 This gives a complete description of their interpolation spaces, a very large class of spaces that share bounded operators with the original couple.
 The paper appeared in the Journal of Functional Analysis in 2017.

 With W. Grey (former PhD student): We investigated the embedding problem between mixed-norm Lebesgue spaces, giving a complete solution in simple terms that is valid in the great majority of cases.
 In certain very special cases, we showed that the problem is quite intractable by relating it to a known NP-complete problem.
 The appeared in the Transactions of the American Mathematical Society in 2016.